These directions and distances are estimated.

 Another limited aid station called CATHEDRAL ROCK Aid Station #2 at 5080 feet and 14.5 miles into the course is awaiting your arrival.

 Continuing down to the FOOT BRIDGE Aid Station #3 at 18 miles and 4590 feet you'll find your drop bag at the fully equipped aid station with outhouses available.
 It is advisable to have dry socks and shoes in your drop bag here.

 After crossing the Foot Bridge, you begin a major climb up the Dry Fork reaching BEAR HUNTING CAMP Aid Station #4, a limited aid station at mile 21 1/2 and approximately 6800 feet.
-The course then levels off slightly to the KERNS COW CAMP Aid Station #5 at 28 miles and approx. 6600 feet.
+The course then levels off slightly to the KERNS COW CAMP Aid Station #5 at 28.5 miles and approx. 6600 feet.
 This is the course junction where you join the 32m course.

-You'll continue on together climbing up to the HEAD OF THE DRY FORK Aid Station #6 at mile 34 and approx. 7480 feet.
+You'll continue on together climbing up to the head of the DRY FORK Aid Station #6 at mile 34.5 and approx. 7480 feet.
 This is your second and final drop bag cache and a chance to use the outhouse.
 After leaving the aid station the course proceeds up the Freeze Out road, following trails and a gravel road cresting on Camp Creek Ridge at 8,100 feet.
 It then descends down Sheep Creek drainage to 7450 feet on a four-wheel drive road.

 After running about 5 miles from the Dry Fork station you will reach the fully supplied UPPER SHEEP CREEK aid station (39.5 Mile Checkpoint).
 Next is the summit of Horse Creek Ridge at 8,000 feet, following trails and primitive four-wheel drive roads, which will then drop you into Tongue River Canyon.
 Take a moment to view the canyon and the distant plains before you descend the trail through seas of wildflowers.